-Al as a boy worked on his father's farm, which convinced him that he did not want to be a farmer, so he trained as an engine mechanic at a school that might have been somewhere in Oakland.
+Al as a boy worked with his father picking hops on a farm in Sloughouse (Sacramento County), which convinced him that he did not want to be a farmer, so he trained as an engine mechanic at a school that might have been somewhere in Oakland.
 He worked for a short time afterwards in the Sacramento-San Joaquin Delta repairing irrigation pumps, until he contracted malaria.
-Then, when he was 21-years old, probably about 1922, he relocated to Vacaville to work on car engines.
-He would tell in later years how he walked into town with a suitcase and a box of tools, went straight to the bank, and managed to get a loan to allow him to open a car repair shop on the corner of School Street in Vacaville that is on the north side of Ulatis Creek.
+Then in 1922, when he was 21-years old, he relocated to Vacaville, and rented out the Nay Garage to work on car engines with Oscar Madson (1897-1980) as a partner (Automobile Topics, v.
+67, Sept.
+9, 1922, p.
+346; Motor West, v.
+37, Aug, 15, 1922, p.
+60).
+He recalled in later years how he walked into town with a suitcase and a box of tools, went straight to the bank, and managed to get a business loan.
+The garage was located on School Street in Vacaville on a corner just north of Ulatis Creek.

 Airplanes in the 1920s were new and exciting, and Al became very interested in them.
-He ended up buying one with a friend, who knew how to fly, and together in 1928 they started the "Klotz School of Aviation" (Bowen, 1999, Solano Historian).
-However, their flight school was short lived, and came to an abrupt end after Al was in a plane crash that he was fortunate enough to walk away from.
-Al's son Randy recalls that the plane went down somewhere in the Vine Hill area on the south side of Carquinez Strait, and he does not know if Al or someone else was the one the one in the pilot's seat.
-Al for years after that kept a propeller from the crash displayed at his repair shop as a reminder of the event.
+This led hm to buy one with a friend who knew how to fly, and together in 1928 they started the "Klotz School of Aviation" (Bowen, 1999, Solano Historian).
+However, their flight school came to an end after Al was in a plane crash that he was fortunate enough to walk away from.
+Al's son Randy recalls that the plane went down somewhere in the Vine Hill area, but he does not know if Al was actually in the pilot's seat.
+Al's daughter-in-law Ailene Klotz recalls that the crash was in an apricot orchard, and that Al was definitely not the pilot.
+Many years later he still displayed at his shop a propeller from the crash to remind him of the incident.

-Al met his wife Isabelle "Izzy" Shaffer (1908-1972) in Yreka through a friend named Fred Spring, who at some point also became Al's brother-in-law.
-Izzy and her sister Margaret were working as waitresses in a cafe in Yreka when Fred, who was either dating Margaret or already married to her, brought Al to the cafe and introduced him to Izzy.
+Al met his wife Isabelle "Izzy" Shaffer (1908-1972) in Yreka through a mutual friend named Fred Spring, who was destined to become Al's brother-in-law.
+Izzy and her sister Margaret were working as waitresses in a cafe there when Fred, who was either dating Margaret, or already married to her, brought Al to the cafe and introduced him to Izzy.
 One thing led to another, and they married on March 11, 1929 at the Rectory for St. Marks Church at 48 Quince Road in Medford, Oregon.
-Why they married in Medford and not in Yreka is a question we do not have the answer for.
-Al and Izzy then made their home in Vacaville, where Al's repair shop was, and here they raised their three sons.
+We do not know why they married in Medford, when Izzy's family lived in Yreka.
+They subsequently made their home in Vacaville, where Al's car repair shop was, and Vacaville was where they raised their family.

-Al's parts business continued to expand, so he lined up two partners - the county tax assessor and an insurance salesman named George Lynn - and the three of them in 1948 bought the "Triangle Building" at 400 Main Street - an historic, three-sided, brick structure in downtown Vacaville that is surrounded by Main, Dobbins and Merchant Streets.
-The Buick dealership took over Al's old repair shop, and he started a new business in the Triangle Building that he named "Al Klotz Auto Parts".
-Although parts sales were the mainstay of the business, there was also a machine shop in the back for engine work.
-Al and George later bought out their third partner's interest in the building, and Al eventually bought out George as well.
+Al and two partners - the county tax assessor and an insurance salesman named George Lynn - decided in 1948 to purchase as an investment the old "Triangle Building" at 400 Main Street.
+It was an historic, three-sided, brick structure that still stands in downtown Vacaville, where it is surrounded by Main, Dobbins and Merchant Streets.
+Beelard and Burton Buick subsequently took over Al's old garage, and he opened "Al Klotz Auto Parts" in part of the Triangle Building, leasing out the remaining space to several tenants.
+Parts sales were the mainstay of this new business, but Al continued to keep a machine shop in the back of the building for engine repairs.
+He and George later bought out their partner's interest in the building, and Al eventually bought out George.